-The conditions of a collection permit will vary between permit holders.
-Historically, this has been partly due to differences in the practices of the issuing authority, but a more uniform approach is now expected since the formation of the National Waste Collection Permit Office.
-However, variation is also a function of the content of the application that was made to obtain the permit.
-This means that contractors on road schemes should verify the credentials of each permit holder prior to a waste haulier being engaged.
-Each permit should be checked to ensure that it is valid for both the geographical area in which the waste is to be generated and also for all the wastes expected to arise from the road project.
-Unless an applicant requests a shorter period, a waste collection permits is issued for a period of no more than five years.
+Unless an applicant requests a shorter period, a waste collection permit is issued for a period of no more than five years.
 In order to extend its longevity, an application for a review must be made.
-The legislation stipulates that this application must be lodged at least 60 days prior to the date of expiry of the current permit.
+Since it was amended in 2016, the legislation stipulates that this application must be lodged before the date of expiry of the current permit.
 As long as the application has been lodged prior to that deadline, the date of expiry on the permit ceases to have effect up to the point the review application is determined.
 Once the application for the review is successful, the collection permit is required to be reviewed again at the end of a further five years.

-The Collection Permit Regulations require that any changes to the information furnished in a waste collection permit application are forwarded to the issuing authority.
-Many collection permits require the holder to notify all registration numbers of vehicles being used by a permit holder.
+The Collection Permit Regulations require that any changes to the information furnished in a waste collection permit application are forwarded to the issuing authority.[†] Many collection permits require the holder to notify all registration numbers of vehicles being used by a permit holder.
 The relevant numbers must be updated by the holder as and when required to reflect vehicle purchases or disposals.